YujiaWang6/E-Commerce_CMS/README.md

 Welcome to the E-Commerce CMS project, a content management system(CMS) built using the Laravel framework for managing an E-Commerce store's brands, categories, and products.

-This system is hosted on AWS on:
+This system is hosted on AWS at:

 [http://13.59.213.85/](http://13.59.213.85/)